-My goal with Live Simply Natural is that it be a resource to help you feel empowered when making nourishing lifestyle choices.
+My goal with Live Simply Natural is that it is a resource to help you feel empowered when making nourishing lifestyle choices.
 I’m a big believer that eating a well-balanced diet is the foundation for feeling good from the inside out.
-So I’m breaking down everything you need to know to unlocking the nutritional powerhouse of the most common whole food ingredients.
+So I’m breaking down everything you need to know to unlock the nutritional powerhouse of the most common whole food ingredients.
 Today I’ll be talking about – BELL PEPPERS!

 Produce Guide: Bell Peppers

-Bell peppers come in a variety of colors, including green, red, yellow, orange, purple, white and brown.
+Bell peppers come in a variety of colors, including green, red, yellow, orange, purple, white, and brown.
 Bell peppers are typically available all year round but peak season is in the summer.
 All bell peppers start out green and eventually turn red, orange, or yellow on the vine.
 Their sweet, mild flavor and crisp, juicy flesh make them a cooking staple.
-They can be stuffed and baked, grilled, roasted, stir-fried and served in salads, stews and soups.
+They can be stuffed and baked, grilled, roasted, stir-fried, and served in salads, stews, and soups.
 Green peppers, the most common and least expensive variety of bell pepper, are picked before they ripen and have a slightly sharper flavor.
 While all varieties of bell peppers can be delicious when eaten raw in salads or with dips, they take on a whole new dimension when cooked.

 NUTRIENT BREAKDOWN OF BELL PEPPERS

 *raw bell pepper, 100g (source)

 - Protein | 0.9 g (2% DV)